-Erin offers solutions to one of our most pressing cultural problems: depression that is rooted in a lack of purpose and play, connection to others, and internal sovereignty.
+I now offer systemic and individual solutions to one of our most pressing cultural problems: isolation and depression that roots in a lack of understanding how to engage meaningful human connection.

 Her yoga lineage is diverse: Anusara Yoga, Power Vinyasa, Ashtanga, Family/Kids Yoga and more, with respected world-renowned teachers.
 Most influentially, she studied extensively in India and the states with her mentor Dr. Douglas Brooks, in the Southern Indian temple Shakta/Srividya traditions.